 DeFi lending is a revolutionary new way to loan and borrow money, without the need for a third party, or written contracts.

-Rather than relying on paperwork or a middle-man to facilitate loan creation, DeFi lending instead uses automated systems – called smart-contracts – on the blockchain.
+Rather than relying on paperwork or a middle-man to facilitate the creation of loans, DeFi lending leverages automated systems – called smart-contracts – to issue loans using blockchain technology.

 For cryptocurrency holders, DeFi lending presents a smart and safe way to secure leverage, or simply collect interest on otherwise-idle digital asset holdings.

 Compound.finance is a permissionless lending platform built on Ethereum.
 The protocol uses smart contracts and native assets called cTokens to track ownership and interest across different lending pools.
 Compound offers a number of Ethereum-based stablecoins like DAI and USDC.